 Section 5.0: Products and Outputs

 The products and outputs of a Working Group may be prescribed by the Charter such as a report, recommendations, guidelines, self-assessment or defined by the process under which the WG operates (e.g., Policy Development Process).
 In addition, the Working Group might decide that additional products or outputs are required in order to carry out its Charter in an efficient and productive manner such as a statement of work or a project plan.
 Working Groups should be encouraged to review products and outputs from other WGs and/or consult with ICANN Staff to decide what additional products or outputs would be advisable to develop.
-Links to some examples of products and outputs produced by other GNSO Working Groups can be found hereunder:
+Links to work product templates and some examples of products and outputs produced by other GNSO Working Groups can be found hereunder:

+Work Product Templates:

+Issue Report

+Charter

+Final Report

+Work Product Examples:

+Issue Report – IRTP D Issue Report

+Charter – IRTP D Charter

-Initial Report – IRTP Part A WG Initial Report
+Initial Report – IRTP Part D WG Initial Report

-Final Report – GNSO Final Report on Domain Tasting
+Final Report – IRTP Part D WG Final Report

-Public Comment Review Sheet – Fast Flux Public Comments Review
+Public Comment Review Tool – IRTP Part D PCRT

 Recommendations/Guidelines – New gTLDs Principles, Recommendations & Implementation Guidelines

-Stakeholder Group/Constituency Statement Template – Template
+Stakeholder Group/Constituency Statement Template – IRTP Part D Constituency Statement Examples

-Public Comment Announcement Text – Post-Expiration Domain Name Recovery Public Comment Announcement
+Public Comment Announcement Text – IRTP Part D Public Comment Announcement

 WG Self Assessment Template (See Section 7.0.)